 By the way, some people swear by the aphrodisiac properties of arenque, something I don't feel qualified to comment on.

-- 4 plum tomatoes cut into eights (or 1 doz. cherry peppers halved)
+- 4 plum tomato, cut into eights, (or 1 doz. cherry peppers halved)

 - Soaking herring: Soak herring in a galon [4 lt] of water for half an hour.
 Remove from the water and discard the water.